idaholab/TMAP8/doc/content/examples/pore_scale_transport/index.md

 [!cite](Simon2022) provides additional context and details about this example, including a description of the calibration efforts.
 Note this approach can be extended to three-dimensional microstructures.

-THis example, like stated in [!cite](Simon2022), showcases how TMAP8 can simulate complex geometries and help investigate the effect of pore microstructure on tritium absorption.
+This example, like stated in [!cite](Simon2022), showcases how TMAP8 can simulate complex geometries and help investigate the effect of pore microstructure on tritium absorption.

 ## General Description of the Simulation Case and Corresponding Input Files